executablebooks/meta/docs/developer.md

 One way to get this information is from the `.doctree` directory contained in a project `_build` directory.

-One you have built a sample project you can get access to the AST by loading the pickled doctree in `python`:
+Once you have built a sample project you can get access to the AST by loading the pickled doctree in `python`:

 ```python